OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 >**OSG currently has no storage appropriate for HIPAA data.**

 If you do not want your data to be downloadable by anyone, and it’s small enough for HTCondor file transfer (i.e. <100MB per file and <500MB total per job), then it should be staged in your `/home` directory and transferred to jobs with HTCondor file transfer (`transfer_input_files`, in the submit file).
-If your data must remain private and is too large for HTCondor file transfer, then it’s not a good fit for the “open” environment of the OS Pool, and another resource will likely be more appropriate.
+If your data must remain private and is too large for HTCondor file transfer, then it’s not a good fit for the “open” environment of the Open Science Pool, and another resource will likely be more appropriate.
 As a reminder, if the data is not being used for active computing work on OSG Connect, it should not be stored on OSG Connect systems.
 Lastly, our data storage locations are not backed up nor are they intended for long-term storage.

 **Can I get a quota increase?**